Abdur-Rahman-Apu/Lucky-Game/README.md

 # 🥳 Lucky Game

 This is a simple, fast-paced two-player game built using HTML, CSS, and JavaScript.
 The goal is to see which player can reach the winning score the fastest.
-The game features interactive sound effects, a responsive design for all screen sizes, and controls to reset the score and values.

 ## 🌟 Features